-Chinese or Spanish ab initio (SL) - 1.0 ML credit
+Chinese (Mandarin) or Spanish ab initio (SL) - 1.0 ML credit (for students with no previous experience in the language)

-In Language ab initio students understand, both aurally and in writing, simple sentences and some more complex sentences related to the themes about individual and society, leisure and work, urban and rural development.
+In Language ab initio students understand, both orally and in writing, simple sentences and some more complex sentences related to the themes about individual and society, leisure and work, urban and rural development.
 They understand simple authentic written texts and questions related to them in the target language.
 Students engage in simple conversations within the range of the prescribed themes and related topics.
 They demonstrated some intercultural understanding by reflecting on similarities and differences between the target culture and the student's own and by providing some appropriate examples and information.

-SIELE Spanish (A1, A2, and B1) - 1.0 ML credit
+Stamford Spanish (1, 2 and 3) - 1.0 ML credit